mrYakamoto/algorithm-drill-factorial/README.md

   </span>
 </p>

-The factorial function wasn't pulled out of a mathematician's hat &mdash; it has a very concrete meaning.
+The factorial function wasn't pulled out of a mathematician's hat–it has a very concrete meaning.
 If you have 3 socks, for example, there are 3! = 6 ways to order those socks.
 In general, if you have a set of <span class="latex">n</span> things then there are <span class="latex">n!</span> ways to order those things.

-By convention we define
+By convention we define:

 <p style="text-align: center;">
   <span class="latex">